USDA-VS/vSNP3/README.md

-# vSNP3: Variant Calling and SNP Analysis Tool
+# vSNP3: Variant Calling and SNP Analysis Tool for Diagnostic Labs

-vSNP3 is a robust tool for high-resolution SNP analysis, designed for disease tracing and outbreak investigations.
-It generates BAM, VCF, and annotated SNP tables along with corresponding phylogenetic trees.
+vSNP3 is a robust tool for high-resolution Single Nucleotide Polymorphism (SNP) analysis tailored for diagnostic laboratories.
+It is designed for disease tracing and outbreak investigations.
+It generates BAM, VCF, and annotated SNP matrices along with corresponding phylogenetic trees.
+The pipeline is structured into two main steps, optimizing workflow efficiency and computational resource use.

+vSNP3's two-step approach offers a powerful, flexible, and efficient solution for SNP analysis in diagnostic settings.
+Its ability to handle large datasets, support multiple reference genomes, and facilitate iterative analyses makes it an important tool for genomic epidemiology and pathogen surveillance.

-## Features
+## Pipeline Overview

+### Step 1: Alignment and SNP Calling

+This initial step processes raw sequencing data and produces high-quality SNP calls:

+1. **Input**: Raw sequencing data (FastQ format)
+2. **Alignment**: Uses tools like Samtools and Burrows-Wheeler Aligner (BWA) to map reads to a reference genome
+3. **SNP Detection**: Generates Variant Call Format (VCF) files
+4. **Zero Coverage Tracking**: Creates VCF files for positions lacking sequence data
+5. **Output**: Individual sample directories containing:
+   - Alignment data
+   - VCF files
+   - Sequencing quality metrics

+### Step 2: SNP Matrix and Phylogenetic Tree Generation

+This step combines the VCF files from Step 1 to create SNP matrices and construct phylogenetic trees:

+1. **Input**: VCF files from Step 1 (all aligned to the same reference)
+2. **SNP Matrix Creation**: Combines parsimonious SNPs from all samples.
+3. **SNP Sorting**: Organizes SNPs by frequency or reference position
+4. **Mixed SNP Handling**: Uses IUPAC ambiguity codes for positions with multiple alleles
+5. **Phylogenetic Tree Construction**: Builds trees based on the SNP matrices
+6. **Output**:
+   - SNP matrices with visualizations of evolutionary relationships
-- Generates annotated SNP tables and phylogenetic trees
+   - Phylogenetic trees

-- Processes large-scale datasets
-- Accommodates multiple references
+### Reference-Based Organization

+- Each sample in Step 1 generates a separate output directory
+- Directories contain all files specific to a reference (BAM, VCF, metrics)
-- Accreditation-friendly with easy error correction and SNP validation
+- Ensures traceability and reproducibility of SNP calls
-- Scalable reporting
-- Compatible with Python 3.8 - 3.11

-## Installation
+### Flexible Analysis

+- Step 2 can be rerun independently of Step 1
+- Allows easy inclusion or exclusion of samples without realignment
+- Supports comparisons across multiple reference genomes

-### Prerequisites
+### Efficiency and Scalability

-- Anaconda or Miniconda
+- Two-step approach optimizes resource use for large datasets
+- Ideal for diagnostic workflows requiring repeated analyses
+- Streamlines handling of growing sample collections over time

-### Conda Installation
+# Installation

 ```bash
 conda create -c conda-forge -c bioconda -n vsnp3 vsnp3=3.25